Main Learnt vs. Learned Takeaways:

 Let’s dig a bit deeper into this difference in pronunciation.

-You don’t fully pronounce the second “e” when you use learn as a verb.
+You don’t fully pronounce the second “e” when you use learned in reference to information previously acquired.
 You know you’re saying the verb correctly when the word sounds more like it only has one syllable.

-Conversely, you emphasize the second “e” when you use learned as an adjective.
+Conversely, you emphasize the second “e” when you use learned as an adjective to describe a person.
 You know you’re saying the adjective correctly when the word sounds more like two distinct syllables.

 Learnt definition: (verb) knowledge gained by personal experience or formal studies